GetStream/nextjs-ai-chat-app/README.md

 ![nextjs-chat-template-cover](https://github.com/GetStream/nextjs-chat-template/assets/12433593/8080611f-6145-47aa-b0bc-11b838b13264)

-# ai-chat-nextjs

-This repository is intended as a started template for the [Next.js template page](https://vercel.com/templates).

-The following can be understood as the content that should go on the template page.

-## Overview

-Use this example to have a fully functional chat app up and deployed on Vercel in no time.

-Stream offers a powerful, real-time, and highly reliable chat messaging infrastructure.
-Combined with feature-rich SDKs and plenty of ready-to-use, pre-built components it allows you to integrate chat into your app in hours, not weeks.

-When finishing the setup, you'll have a functional chat application built, ready to be customized for your use case.
+# Next.js AI chat app

+This repository demonstrates how to build a [Next.js](https://nextjs.org/) chat application with modern architecture using Stream's [React Chat SDK](https://getstream.io/chat/sdk/react/).
+It is built upon [this Dribbble design](https://dribbble.com/shots/20928432-Brainwave-AI-UI-Kit) from [Tran Mau Tri Tam](https://dribbble.com/tranmautritam).

+If you want to learn more, read the accompanying [blog post]().

-## Features
+# Features

+- Streaming chatbot answers
+- LLM-generated dynamic channel naming
+- React Server Actions and route handlers
 - Next.js App Router
 - Styling with [TailwindCSS](https://tailwindcss.com)
 - Chat integration with [Stream Chat React](https://getstream.io/chat/docs/sdk/react/)

-## Getting started
+# Running locally

 Follow these steps to get the project up and running for you.

-### Step 1: Create an account on the Stream Dashboard
+## Step 1: Setup access to a Stream backend

-Head over to the [Stream Dashboard](https://dashboard.getstream.io/) and create an account.
+Head to the [Stream Dashboard](https://dashboard.getstream.io/) and create an account.

-### Step 2: Set up a new project with your Stream account

 Create a new project to build up your application (all handled and managed by Stream).

 This is necessary because you need two properties from this.